patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Corpus/README.md

 https://www.lancaster.ac.uk/digging-ecm/

 ### How to cite this resource:
-Each of the versions has its own DOI, please see the README file for a full citation of the version you are interested on.
+Each of the versions has its own DOI, please see the above for a full citation of the version you are interested on.

 ### Copyright
 (2023) Patricia Murrieta-Flores, Diego Jiménez-Badillo & Bruno Martins